OctopusDeploy/blog/blog/2022-10/common-mistakes-devops-metrics/index.md

 ## Summary

 The 5 DORA metrics and the SPACE framework provide pre-built, balanced ways to measure software delivery performance.
-(There used to be 4 DORA metrics, but an additional *reliability* metric has been added.)
+(There used to be 4 DORA metrics, but an additional *reliability* metric was added.)

 A good set of metrics will mix leading indicators to predict performance with lagging indicators that check the accuracy of predictions.
 Measurements should span activity, output, system output, and outcome categories.

-We cover DevOps and Continuous Delivery metrics in detail in our [white paper on measuring Continuous Delivery](https://octopus.com/resource-center).
+We cover DevOps and Continuous Delivery metrics in detail in our [white paper on measuring Continuous Delivery](https://octopus.com/whitepapers/lv-measuring-continuous-delivery-and-devops).

 Our [DevOps Insights in Octopus](https://octopus.com/blog/octopus-release-2022-q3#devops-insights-better-visibility-and-actionable-dora-metrics-early-access-preview) gives you better visibility into your company’s DevOps performance by surfacing insights based on 4 key DORA metrics.
 These metrics help you qualify the results of your DevOps performance, and gain insights into areas for improvement.